zycs19/halloween-bubble-burst/README.md

 The player controlls the bat-🦇 by tapping to fire, or dragging to move left and right.
 There are random generated ghost-👻.
 You need to avoid those ghosts.
 If the ghosts catchs the bat, it will cost a life.

-3 lives in total are provided at the beginning of the game.
+You will have 3 lives in total at the beginning of the game.

-The player can gain health points by catching pumpkins🎃.
-Additional lives will be granted with the enough health points.
+Additional lives are granted via health points.
+The health points can be gained by catching pumpkins🎃.

 <img src="sample2.png" alt="drawing" width="200"/>
 <img src="sample1.png" alt="drawing" width="200"/>